rdsk-ur/f-the-dealer/README.md

 ## Insight in the simulation
 The main class is `Game`, it contains the game's logic and keeps track of the scores with a Score object.
-The `Player` class is an abstract super class and defines which actions a player must have implemented, see Player type tree below
+The `Player` class is an abstract super class and defines which actions a player must have implemented, see Player type tree below.
 The `Deck` class holds a representation (optimized) of a deck of cards.
 A player can post requests to it (e.g. how many cards there are etc.).

 ## Running